Losant/losant-docs/docs/workflows/experience/update-user.md

 ![Update Experience User Node Configuration](/images/workflows/experience/update-user-node-config.png "Update Experience User Node Configuration")

-There are three different ways to configure input data for the update user node - "JSON Template", "Payload Path", and "Individual Fields".
+There are three different ways to configure input data for the Update Experience User Node - "JSON Template", "Payload Path", and "Individual Fields".
 The first two are more complicated to use, but are very powerful because they give you full control over the user being updated, while the third choice is the more common option for simple situations.

 For "JSON Template", the input must be a [JSON template string](/workflows/accessing-payload-data/#json-templates) that can be parsed into a JSON object that validates against the [Experience User Patch](/rest-api/schemas/#experience-user-patch) schema.
 For "Payload Path", the input must be a [payload path](/workflows/accessing-payload-data/#payload-paths) that points to an object on the current workflow payload that, again, validates against the [Experience User Patch](/rest-api/schemas/#experience-user-patch) schema.